 For running a workflow, consider the following:

-- Does it reduce long meetings and the number of emails?
+- Will it likely reduce long meetings and the number of emails?

-- Does it reduce work in external spreadsheets?
+- Will it reduce work in external spreadsheets?

-- Does it have a strong sort capability to view work items through deadlines, projects, assignee, and so on?
+- Does it have a strong filtering capability, so you can view work items through deadlines, projects, assignee, and so on?

 - Does it show status in a single glance?

 Read our comprehensive guide to workflow management software for more information about how to choose workflow planning software.